bmeck/compositional-esm-loader/README.md

 Currently there is not a cohesive trust model amongst loader composition.

-`getSource` and `transformSource` are disabled while some bugs are resolved.
+`getSource` and `transformSource` are patched to work with typed-arrays while a value to source text conversion bug is resolved.
+They work, but might have minor changes in this module and/or in node core.

 This is to be worked on.